Different Packet Types

 Any packet (not just a container) can contain other child packets.

-A triangulation packet represents a 3-manifold triangulation, described by gluing faces of tetrahedra together in pairs.
-Triangulations are central to Regina, and you can learn more about using them by reading the chapter on triangulations in this handbook.
+A 3-manifold triangulation packet describes a triangulated 3-manifold, formed by gluing faces of tetrahedra together in pairs.
+3-manifold triangulations are central to Regina, and you can learn more about using them by reading the chapter on triangulations in this handbook.

 Normal surface lists are marked by the following icon: